+- 1.0 Introduction

+- 2.0 Objectives

+- 3.0 Main content

-- 3.1 Programming language paradigm
+- 3.1 programming language paradigm

 - 3.1.1 Overview of the imperative paradigm

-- 3.1.2 Overview of the Functional Paradigm
+- 3.1.2 Overview of the functional paradigm

 - 3.1.3 Overview of the logic paradigm

 - 3.1.4 Overview of the object-oriented paradigm

 - 3.2 Subprograms

-- 3.3 Block Structured Programming
+- 3.3 Block structured programming

 - 3.3.1 Names

-- 3.3.2 Denotable Objects
+- 3.3.2 Denotable objects

 - 3.3.3 Blocks

 - 3.3.4 Environment

 - 3.4 Parameter passing

-- 3.4.1 Parameter Passing Techniques
+- 3.4.1 Parameter passing techniques

-- 3.4.1.1 Pass by Value
+- 3.4.1.1 Pass by value

 - 3.4.1.2 Pass by reference

+- 4.0 Conclusion

+- 5.0 Summary

+- 6.0 Tutor-marked assignment

+- 7.0 References/further readings

 In module 1, we discussed the basic principles of programming and stated that designing a sound and correct computer programs involves following strictly the principles of program development life cycle.
 A good program could be developed when a good technique, model, pattern or paradigm is followed.
 A common term used to explain techniques, approaches or framework on which programming languages are developed is known as programming paradigm.
 This unit will present an overview of the main programming language paradigms.
 The paradigms presented are imperative, functional, logic, and object-oriented programming.

 Subprograms which are important aspect of program structure will be discuss.
 The two types of subprograms: functions and procedures will be discussed as well.
 Block structure approach which is the building blocks from which programs are constructed for efficiency and clarity to ensure quality of programs in programming languages is also part of the discussion in this unit.

 Finally, the unit will discuss parameter passing and its techniques.
 The main methods of parameter passing that will be discuss is the pass by value and pass by reference.

-- explain what is meant by programming language paradigm - distinguish between four computer programming language paradigms - describe subprograms and explain some of the basic terminologies in subprograms - list the general characteristics of subprograms - explain block structured programming - explain the parameter passing in programming language - explain two methods of parameter passing in programming language.
+- Understand what is meant by programming language paradigm - Distinguish between four computer programming language paradigms - Describe subprograms and explain some of the basic terminologies in subprograms - List the general characteristics of subprograms - Explain block structured programming - Understand parameter passing in programming language - Explain two methods of parameter passing in programming language